Synthetic Waterproof Paper

 Why PuffinPaper?We have been selling waterproof paper to people who work and play outdoors since 2003.
 In 2016 we were really happy when we found PuffinPaper, a synthetic paper that we like more than any other.
 Our customers like it too - it quickly became our best-selling paper.

-When writing on PuffinPaper a medium-width standard ballpoint pen works great.
+When writing on PuffinPaper, a medium-width standard ballpoint pen works great.
 Medium width generally applies enough ink to be easily read.
 A "bold" width usually applies too much ink and smearing can occur.
 Fine and ultra-fine pens can dig into the paper if you are not a light writer.
-To get best performance, we suggest reading our article: Tips for Using PuffinPaper.
+To get the best performance, we suggest reading our article: Tips for Using PuffinPaper.
 A similar article is included in every package of PuffinPaper that we sell.

 The Two DownsidesThe downsides that we see are that PuffinPaper does not accept pencil, and gel pens often smear.
 These same "problems" are present with almost all of the synthetic waterproof papers that we have used.